 7. Airport Taxi to Town

 One of the most common transportation to the city centre or other parts of Penang is the airport taxi.
-However, the price could be a little tight for budget travellers.
+However, the price could be a little tight for budget travelers.
 For example, the airport taxi to Georgetown costs RM 45, while the airport van costs RM 90.

 8. Grab to Town

 However, if you arrive late, or if it’s raining, or you’re just unlucky, a Grab ride could cost you RM 40 or more for the journey to Georgetown.

 If you aren’t a Grab user yet, you can sign up for Grab here and use my code “GRABTREVALLOG” to get discounts for your ride.

 9. Bus to Town

 This has to be my favorite transportation method from Penang airport to town.
 It costs only RM 2.70 to go to Komtar by bus 102, 401 and AT.

 As the bus doesn’t give any change, do pay with the exact amount of cash when you board, otherwise you’re paying more than what’s required.